jBarichivich/jbarichivich.github.io/index.md

 **Monitoring and modelling terrestrial ecosystems**

-My reserach on global ecology relies on monitoring and modelling of the water and carbon cycle of forest ecosystems.
+The global ecology component of my research relies on monitoring and modelling of the water and carbon cycle of forest ecosystems.

 <img src="images/proposal_diagram_v2.png?raw=true"/>